christinhong/lab_cepko/2018_chickRFZ_rnaSeq/README.md

 ### Parallelization
 Job arrays parallelize across nodes.
-GNU parallel parallelizes across cores.
+GNU Parallel parallelizes across cores.

-I often use job arrays for between-sample analyses and GNU parallel for within-sample analyses.
+I often use job arrays for between-sample analyses and GNU Parallel for within-sample analyses.

 #### Why?
 A cluster is a collection of nodes.
 On HMS O2, each node has 32 cores and 256G memory.